Logo

 Participants

-Mercer | Mettl’s Xathon is an all-in-one hackathon management platform to host world-class hackathons effortlessly and successfully.
-Crafted to host large-scale, engaging hackathons, it will help you identify and hire the best tech talent and engage with existing employees and tech communities.
+Mercer | Mettl’s Xathon is an all-in-one hackathon management platform that hosts world-class hackathons effortlessly and successfully.
+Crafted to host large-scale, engaging hackathons, it helps identify and hire the top tech talent and engage with existing employees and tech communities.
+Some of the key features are:

-• Real-time and seamless collaboration with stakeholders: mentors, judges, participants and organizers.
+• Real-time and seamless collaboration with stakeholders – mentors, judges, participants and organizers.

 • Easy login for mentors and judges to provide insights and access team data and submissions.